Saddle Creek Records

-Saddle Creek Records is an American record label based in Omaha, Nebraska.
-Started as a college class project on entrepreneurship, the label was founded by Mike Mogis and Justin Oberst in 1993 (as Lumberjack Records).
+Saddle Creek Records is an American record label based in Omaha, Nebraska and named after Saddle Creek Road, a major street in midtown Omaha.
+Started as a college class project on entrepreneurship, the label was founded in 1993 by Mike Mogis and Justin Oberst.
 Mogis soon turned over his role in the company to Robb Nansel.
-The label is named after Saddle Creek Road, a major street that cuts through Midtown Omaha, and the beginnings of a scene whose members included Justin's brother Conor Oberst (then a solo artist, currently of Bright Eyes, Conor Oberst and the Mystic Valley Band, Desaparecidos, and Monsters of Folk), Tim Kasher (then of Slowdown Virginia, currently of Cursive and The Good Life), and others.
-Collectively, they were known unofficially as the "Creekers".
-Saddle Creek first appeared in print on a show flyer, offering to "Spend an evening with Saddle Creek" (later to be the title of the label's DVD.)
-Saddle Creek became an incorporated entity as a result of a class project on entrepreneurship.
+It was initially called Lumberjack Records; Saddle Creek first appeared in print on a show flyer, offering to "Spend an evening with Saddle Creek" (later to be the title of the label's DVD).
 Distribution is handled by Redeye Distribution.

-Saddle Creek Records continues to be the flagship label of a style of music called "The Omaha Sound", characterized by a slight country twang.
-This is increasingly inaccurate, though, with the rise of more electronic sounds such as those favored by The Faint and Broken Spindles.
-The eclectic sounds of Saddle Creek's disparate member bands is somewhat explained by their history; a number of the original members of the label attended grade school together.
-A "sister label", of sorts, to Saddle Creek is Team Love, started by Conor Oberst in 2004.
+SCR continues to be the flagship label of a style of music called "The Omaha Sound", characterized by a slight country twang.
+A "sister label" of sorts to Saddle Creek is Team Love, which was begun by Justin Oberst's brother Conor Oberst in 2004.

 History

+The company was incorporated in 1993 as Lumberjack Records.
+It was started as part of a college class in entrepreneurship by Mike Mogis and Justin Oberst.
+Mogis was soon succeeded by Robb Nansel.
+The label's first release was "Water", a solo recording on cassette by Oberst's younger brother Conor Oberst, who was 13 years old at the time.
+When national distribution began in 1996, to avoid confusion with another distributor the name was changed to Saddle Creek Records, for Saddle Creek Road in Omaha.
+Artists who recorded for the label including Conor Oberst and Tim Kasher were at the time members of a local music scene centered on Saddle Creek Road whose members were known as "Creekers", and the label name was partly inspired by the A-side single of Polecat's 1994 -ismist Recordings release 2500 Ft of Our Love, "Saddle Creek".

-The label opened arms to their first bands not based in Omaha in 2001 with releases by Now It's Overhead and Sorry About Dresden.
-Other non-Nebraskan artists followed, including Los Angeles's Rilo Kiley, Eric Bachmann (formerly leader of Archers of Loaf and Crooked Fingers from North Carolina), Georgie James (Washington D.C.), Two Gallants (San Francisco), and most recently Tokyo Police Club (Toronto).
+Initially a local label, Saddle Creek opened its arms to non-Omaha bands in 2001 with releases by Now It's Overhead and Sorry About Dresden.
+Other artists not from Nebraska followed including Los Angeles' Rilo Kiley, Eric Bachmann (formerly the leader of Archers of Loaf from Chapel Hill, North Carolina and Crooked Fingers from North Carolina), Georgie James (Washington D.C.), Two Gallants (San Francisco), and most recently Tokyo Police Club (Toronto).

 In 2005, Spend an Evening with Saddle Creek, a documentary detailing the first ten years of the record label's history, was released.
 The DVD features extensive interviews with the Saddle Creek bands, archival footage, and rare live performances.

-On June 8, 2007, the label opened their own music venue named Slowdown (after the group Slowdown Virginia), located in downtown Omaha, Nebraska.
+On June 8, 2007, the label opened their own music venue in downtown Omaha, named Slowdown after the group Slowdown Virginia.

-The label's name was inspired partially by the A-side single of Polecat's 1994 -ismist Recordings release 2500 Ft of Our Love, "Saddle Creek."